 TWNC area is still well covered with forest.
 This area consist of low land tropical rain forests, coastal forests, mangrove forests, lake and freshwater marsh as well as low land secondary forests.
 There is also enclave or a portion of territory surrounded by TWNC area whose inhabitants are culturally or ethnically distinct which is called Pangekahan village at the eastern side of TWNC.

-TWNC is good habitat for many endangered species such as Sun Bear, Sumatran Elephant, Clouded Leopard, Dhole, Sumatran Surili, Great Argus, Rhinoceros Hornbill, and the rare White-winged Duck which often visit Sei Leman and Menjukut Lake.
-Moreover, TWNC is also a home for Sumatran Tiger with the highest population density in Southeast Asia.
-More Resources About Tambling Wildlife Nature Conservation:
+TWNC is UNIQUE AND TRULY ONE OF A KIND WILD LIFE CONSERVATION site, heaven for endangered species such as Sumatran Tigers, Sun Bears, Sumatran Elephant, Clouded Leopard, Dhole, Sumatran Surili, Great Argus, Rhinoceros Hornbill, and the rare White-winged Duck which often visit Sei Leman and Menjukut Lake and many many more.
+TWNC have the highest population of Sumatran Tigers in the World in their conservation area.